minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 the roll-call data.
 Post primary merge, the rest of the data, which was not able to be merged was filtered out and merged based on the `fedmatch` @fedmatch package's functions `fuzzy_match` and `fuzzy_join` functions as shown in
 @fuzzyjoin in @roll-call.
-Finally, the two merged dataframes were concatinated.
+Finally, the two merged data frames were concatenated.

 Finally, only about 30 representatives were not able to be merged and thus removed.
-The reason for this is because these anomalies either joined or left Congress halfway through the session or switched from one congressional chamber to the next, and thus these members appeared in some dataframe, but not in the others, i.e. incumbents are marked as representatives but were not included in the vote and did not receive contribution, since they were not part of a regular election.
+The reason for this is because these anomalies either joined or left Congress halfway through the session or switched from one congressional chamber to the next, and thus these members appeared in some data frame, but not in the others, i.e. incumbents are marked as representatives but were not included in the vote and did not receive contribution, since they were not part of a regular election.

-For the final dataframe used for analysis, the 731 representatives (over 113th-117th congresses) were further decreased, to only include representatives relevant to the analysis.
+For the final data frame used for analysis, the 731 representatives (over 113th-117th congresses) were further decreased, to only include representatives relevant to the analysis.
 This includes representatives, who voted on more than one relevant bill.
 Without this specification, one couldn't analyze differences